UTSCCSCC01/finalprojects22-ebeauty/backend/README.md

 ### first
-I'm still working on server, with this commit, things go a bit complex, so prob a good idea to set the head to last commit, and go with this commit after understand things before.
+I'm still working on server, with this commit, things go a bit complex, so prob a good idea to set the head to commit before: "EB 33 add further comments" with the SHA: "c3160a64c41841888f2ad99907468d8ee0c5cf3f", and go with this commit after understand things before.

 I'm using a new tutorial in youtube that it actually teaches me how to connect to MongoDDB Atlas(online one), and it's straight working on backend, works pretty well so i'm following it.
 link: https://www.youtube.com/watch?v=-0exw-9YJBo&list=PLillGF-RfqbbQeVSccR9PGKHzPJSWqcsm&index=1&ab_channel=TraversyMedia